dsusco/tp.net-armageddon.org/_site/_faqs/single-shot.md

 ---
 name: Single Shot
 ---
-Can a Single Shot weapon that has fired count for suppression purposes?
+Can a single shot weapon that has fired count for suppression purposes?
 : Yes.